 '''

-public final
+public final void

-void setDaemon(boolean on)
+setDaemon(boolean on)

 '''

-Marks this event handler as either a daemon event handler or a user event handler.
-A realtime virtual machine exits when the only schedulables and threads running are all daemon.
-This method must be called before the event handler is attached to any event.
-Once attached, it cannot be changed.
+Marks this schedulable as either a daemon or a user task.
+A realtime virtual machine exits when the only tasks running are all daemon.
+This method must be called before the task is attached to any event or started.
+Once attached or started, it cannot be changed.